Ultimatinium/yt/README.md

 - See the included and excluded patches [here](https://github.com/Ultimatinium/yt/blob/main/revanced/patches.txt).

-- All the app here are latest compatible versions from [APK Mirror](https://www.apkmirror.com) website (see the latest compatible versions [here](https://github.com/Ultimatinium/yt/blob/main/Versions/versions.md)) so there is no guarantee that the applications here are the latest update like on Google Play Store.
+- All the app here are latest compatible versions from [APK Mirror](https://www.apkmirror.com) and [UpToDown](https://en.uptodown.com) website (see the latest compatible versions [here](https://github.com/Ultimatinium/yt/blob/main/Versions/versions.md)) so there is no guarantee that the applications here are the latest update like on Google Play Store.

 ### Credits
 - [ReVanced](https://github.com/revanced) for all the patch.